 How to get there (and away)

 Sadly, we break our no-driving rule when it comes to a trip to Dumfies & Galloway.
 To get to Carrick, we drive from Kirkcudbright and it takes about 20 minutes.
 There’s no carpark, so you just have to pull up on the grass.
 It’d be quite good for a car picnic in bad weather actually (childhood holiday nostalgia, anyone?!) because you can park facing Ardwell Isle.
 It’d be a nice view while you watch the rain lashing against the windscreen and eat your cheese rolls.

 We always stay in the nearby town of Kirkcudbright, which is an ideal base for days out.
 There are plenty of other places to stay locally and it seems you can also stay a bit further down the beach in self-catering places if you’re into that kind of malarkey.

 We went in July this time and got lucky with some 31-degree weather.
 As I’ve said in my other posts in this little Dumfries and Galloway series, nowhere gets too heaving with tourists.
 Carrick is no exception.
 We almost had it to ourselves for the whole morning.

-Save and share: Carrick Bay: a secret beach in Dumfries and Galloway, Scotland
+Save and share: Carrick Bay / Shore: a secret beach in Dumfries and Galloway, Scotland

 If you enjoyed this blog post on Carrick Bay, Scotland, why not hover over one of the images below and pin to your Pinterest board?